Simple and informal bio

-I’m a cypherpunk.
-I highly advocate for widespread use of strong cryptography and privacy-enhancing technologies.
-I’m an active member of some cypherpunk societies and I teach people about their privacy and rights over anonymity.
+As a cypherpunk, he highly advocates for widespread use of strong cryptography and privacy-enhancing technologies.
+He is an active member of some cypherpunk societies and he teaches people about their privacy and rights over anonymity.